Walkthrough: Demonstrating Visual Inheritance

 These controls in the inherited form are always read-only regardless of the modifiers you use (

-From the File menu, choose New, and then Project to open the New Project dialog box.
+In Visual Studio, from the File menu, choose New > Project to open the New Project dialog box.

 Create a Windows Forms application named